Galib24/nfters-projects-client/README.md

 # nfters-projects-client
 This project is build for crypto based site.
+Here used react, tailwind and mongodb make user friendly

 ## statics
 Here me added data and build dynamically and also maked fully responsive.